PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 individual software build phases, and mechanisms for detecting violations of such permissions @build-code-is-still-code.
 //
-This approach, called _build phase isolation_ directly protects against pipeline poisoning attacks, which modify a software build system to perform some nefarious action such as malicious code injection.
+This approach, called _build phase isolation_, directly protects against pipeline poisoning attacks, which modify a software build system to perform some nefarious action such as malicious code injection.
 //